ScanLab-ossi/DynamicRandomGraphs/paper/paper.md

 structures that change with time.
 There is an increased interest in studying the dynamics and temporal evolution of these systems.
 One of the ways is by modeling these systems using dynamic temporal networks.

 Models for studying networks are primarily static.
-Lately, the work in `[@Zhang:2017]` offered natural generalizations to the dynamic case of several static network models, where one assumes that continuous-time Markov processes govern the appearance and disappearance of edges.
+Lately, the work in `[@Zhang:2017]` offered natural generalization of the Erdős–Rényi static network model, where one assumes that continuous-time Markov processes govern the appearance and disappearance of edges.
 Thus, the fundamental unit of analysis is the entire history of the network.
 Edges appear and disappear by making transitions from present to absent or vice versa at certain rates.
 For example, in temporal random networks, the rate depends on the required probability of having an edge between any two nodes